satsie/bitcoin-notez/bitcoin-core-development/git-guide.md

 ## Editing specific commits

+### The process explained

 Once feedback starts flowing, there's a good chance you'll want to edit specific commits.
 This is especially great for small changes that are unlikely to cause downstream conflicts like code comments, new tests, and slight modifications to variable names.

 One way to do this is to make your changes as normal, creating a new commit.
 Then you'll squash that new commit into a specific one in your history.

 First, make your changes as you would for any normal commit.
 Next find the hash of the commit that you need to change.
-You can use the GitHub UI or `git log --oneline master..`
+You can use the GitHub UI or `git log --oneline master..`.
+You can also use `git blame` to pinpoint exactly what commit changed a particular line of code.

-Add the changes to the staging area: `git add $some_file_name`
+Next add the changes to the staging area: `git add $some_file_name`

-Once in the staging area, use `git commit --fixup $some_commit_hash`.
+Once all the changes have made it to the staging area, use `git commit --fixup $some_commit_hash`.
 This will create a new commit that fixes up another one <TODO: check the git docs for a better description of this>

-Since we have a new commit with the edits, we need to rebase so it gets applied to the original one.
+Now we have a new commit with the edits, but we don't want it to be separate.
+We want it to be part of the original commit.
+To do that we need to rebase.

-At this point you may need to do a `git stash` to temporarily get any unstaged code out of the way.
+_Note: At this point you may need to do a `git stash` to temporarily get any unstaged code out of the way.
 The working directory needs to be clean in order for a rebase to work.
+Later, when you need to bring the stashed changes back, you can use `git stash pop`._

-Count the number of commits again: `git log --oneline master.. | wc -l`
+Once again we need to count the number of commits, so we know how many commits back the rebase has to go: `git log --oneline master.. | wc -l`

-Rebase: `git rebase -i --autosquash HEAD~${number_of_commits}` This will open up an interactive rebase flow.
-The default settings should be good and you shouldn't need to do anything special here.
+Then go ahead and run the rebase command: `git rebase -i --autosquash HEAD~${number_of_commits}` This will open up an interactive rebase flow.
+The default settings should be good and you shouldn't need to do anything special here. <TODO: explain autosquash>

 Lastly push up the changes with a `git push -f`!